pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 **What problem it solves.** Unit tests!
 The final frontier!
 The [_only_ approved software technique of Uncle Bob][29] (he's the guy who sucks).
-While the world of software verification is vast and delightful (property-based tests, formal verification, fuzzing, defect injection, design-by-contract a la Eiffel…), in practice most people don't study or use too many techniques; unit tests seem to be the baseline every working engineer is expected to perform.
+While the world of software verification is vast and delightful (property-based tests, formal verification, fuzzing, defect injection, design-by-contract a la Eiffel, bebugging…), in practice most people don't study or use too many techniques;
+unit tests seem to be the baseline every working engineer is expected to perform.

 I have many a rant on the limits of unit testing and the antipatterns I see in test suites, but that's for another day!
 For now, I'll just say almost everyone